 São Paulo is a diverse and vibrant city, filled with countless things to do.
 Go to a weekend festival.
 Learn to make feijoada (black bean and meat stew).
 Find your favorite café in Perdizes, the neighborhood you call home.
 Hang out with friends at a boteco (corner bar).
-Shop at a craft fair in Liberdade, home to the largest Japanese community outside of Japan.
+Walk up and down a car-free Avenida Paulista on Sundays and listen to live music as you shop with local vendors.
+Attend a soccer match at the stadium.
 And if you’re studying abroad in the spring, get ready for Carnaval…

 A Weekend Away.
 Spend the weekend in Paraty, a colonial city in the state of Rio de Janeiro.
-Go on guided visits of colonial sites and monuments.
-Hike a waterfall and stop by a local distillery.
+Hike through the rainforest to two waterfalls.
 Visit Ilha do Araújo and meet local fishermen depending on livelihoods that are both traditional and sustainable.
 Then learn about traditional medicine before enjoying a homemade meal.
-Trek along the beach in Trindade to reach a natural pool, then enjoy plenty of free time to explore the area.
+Trek along the beach, then enjoy plenty of free time to explore the area.

 Mariana Jansen Ferreira